AvansETI/farmbot/README.md

 ```
 ## Configuration
 ### REST API
-To configure the REST API, a few things need to be filled in:
+The configuration file for the rest API can be found in [config.js](restAPI/config.js)
 ```javascript
     user: {
         email: process.env.MFB_USER || "****", //My.farm.bot email